Developing and Using In-Depth Knowledge

 1. Choose an Area to Develop

-No matter what your career, chances are that you have a deep pool of skills that you use daily.
-So how do you decide which skills to develop?
+You likely have a deep pool of skills already, so how do you decide which one(s) to develop?

-Next, it's important to make time to work on building your expertise.
+Next, make time in your schedule for building your expertise.

-If you already have a full schedule, read our article on Creating More Time in Your Day so that you can free up the time you need to build expertise.
+If you already have a full schedule, read our article Creating Time in Your Day to help you to find that extra time you need.